 The palace is located on the Grand Canal, about 600 meters from the world-famous Rialto Bridge in Fondamenta Trapolin, 3932, 30121 Venezia VE.

-Not far from there is also the centre of the authentic Cannaregio district, which is also worth a visit.
+Not far from there is also the center of the authentic Cannaregio district, which is also worth a visit.

 History of the creation of an architectural masterpiece